sebastianaf/training-postgresql/README.md

 # training-postgresql
- Training code to run testing postgresql sever with pgadmin in NodeJS with Docker
+ Dockercompose file to to run postgresql sever with pgadmin

 ## Requirements
  - Docker compose